 Other than being a popular commodity in Texas, spinach has many nutritional benefits, including its high vitamin and mineral counts, caloric density, and its contributions to heart health.
 Click the ‘Going Green’ link to learn more about this nutritious vegetable.

-In today’s fast paced lifestyle, it is easy to take shortcuts to make our lives easier.
+In today’s fast-paced lifestyle, it is easy to take shortcuts to make our lives easier.
 It saves us time and energy that can be focused elsewhere.
-The one place you shouldn’t take shortcuts is with food safety.
+The one place you shouldn’t take shortcuts is food safety.
 Click the link below to learn more.

 When consumers are making connections between agriculture and health, there is concern about where information is obtained.
 Many turn to the easiest and quickest source of information, the internet.